ericdSG/python-package/README.md

-When you run `pip install -e .`, the setuptools backend will collect the project metadata from `pyproject.toml` and add the contents of `src/` to your environemnt.
-It will create a new directory `src/python_project.egg-info/` that contains the binaries for your project and should be `.gitignore`'d.
+When you run `pip install -e .`, the setuptools backend will collect the project metadata from `pyproject.toml` and add the contents of `src/` to your environment.
+It will create a new directory `src/python_project.egg-info/` that contains metadata for your project and should be `.gitignore`'d.

-:warning: Tested with `pip=22.2.2` and `setuptools=59.8.0`.
+:rotating-light: Tested with `pip=22.2.2` and `setuptools=59.8.0`.
 If you have issues, ensure that `pip>=21.3`.
 Failing that: `setuptools>=64.0`.

 ## Other recommendations